yaobinwen/robin_on_rails/english/Purdue_OWL.md

 > - "Self-Reliance," by Ralph Waldo Emerson
 > - "Just Like a Woman," by Bob Dylan
 > - "The Smelly Car," an episode of Seinfeld

+---

+Add 's to the singular form of the word (even if it ends in -s):

+- the owner's car
+- James's hat (James' hat is also acceptable.
+For plural, proper nouns that are possessive, use an apostrophe after the 's': "The Eggleses' presentation was good."
+The Eggleses are a husband and wife consultant team.)

+Add 's to the plural forms that do not end in -s:

+- the children's game
+- the geese's honking

+Add ' to the end of plural nouns that end in -s:

+- two cats' toys
+- three friends' letters
+- the countries' laws

+Add 's to the end of compound words:

+- my brother-in-law's money

+Add 's to the last noun to show joint possession of an object:

+- Todd and Anne's apartment

+---

+Do not use quotation marks for words used as words themselves.
+In this case, you should use italics.

+> The English word _nuance_ comes from a Middle French word meaning "shades of color."

+---

+Put commas and periods within quotation marks, except when a parenthetical reference follows.

+> - He said, "I may forget your name, but I never forget a face."
+> - History is stained with blood spilled in the name of "civilization."
+> - Mullen, criticizing the apparent inaction, writes, "Donahue's policy was to do nothing" (24).

+Place colons and semicolons outside closed quotation marks.

+> - Williams described the experiment as "a definitive step forward"; other scientists disagreed.
+> - Benedetto emphasizes three elements of what she calls her "Olympic journey": family support, personal commitment, and great coaching.

+Place a question mark or exclamation point within closing quotation marks if the punctuation applies to the quotation itself.
+Place the punctuation outside the closing quotation marks if the punctuation applies to the whole sentence.

+> - Phillip asked, "Do you need this book?"
+> - Does Dr. Lim always say to her students, "You must work harder"?

+Note that in the last example, a comma is used before quoting the words ("...to her students, 'You must...'").